nathanamaldonado/nathanamaldonado.github.io/_posts/2025-07-01-july-blog-three.md

 All artists dream, some in the day, some at night.
 Very few dream in both, and I am no exception.
 Instead, nightmares wake me routinely, each convincing me that God is real but never enough to attend service.

 Well, in my most recent episode, I stood in my childhood home with my mother behind the kitchen island counter and kid brother standing in the living room directly across.
 I assume we had just exited an argument, and our dispute turned physical.
 Here, I collared all the glassware from the dining room and shattered it across the floor.
-I stood in front of my brother, slashed his legs and shouted once, “Now crawl.”
+I stood in front of my brother, slashed his Achilles' and shouted once, “Now crawl.”
 My mother watched.

 She looked up at me as if this were the first good thing I had done.
 And, since reading *Crying in H Mart*, a memoir by Michelle Zauner, I have been forced (yes) to consider her love, these nightmares one of her many punishments.